Fujiki relations and fibrations of irreducible symplectic varieties: Appendix

 \section{Appendix}

-For the reader's convenience and to have a good reference, we explain here some probably well known results used in the main proofs above.
-Lemma~\ref{smoothfiber} can be seen as a trivial case of \cite[Theorem~I.6.5]{Kol96}.
-Theorem~\ref{torsionfree} and~\ref{iitaka} are easy but useful consequences of results of Koll\'{a}r and Kawamata.
+We explain here some probably well-known results used in the main proofs above.
+Lemma~\ref{smoothfiber} can be seen as a special case of \cite[Theorem~I.6.5]{Kol96}.
+Theorems~\ref{torsionfree} and~\ref{iitaka} are easy but useful consequences of results of Koll\'{a}r and Kawamata.

 \begin{lem}[Smoothness at general fibers] Let $f\colon X\ra Y$ be a surjective morphism of complex varieties with a general fiber $F$.
 If $F$ is smooth at a point $x\in F$, then $X$ is smooth at $x$. \end{lem} \begin{proof} Let $X,\,Y$ be $n+r$ and $n$-dimensional, respectively.
 A general fiber $F$ lies over a smooth point $y\in Y$ and has the dimension $r$ by the fiber dimension theorem.
 Consider a smooth point $x\in F$ with maximal ideals ${\fm_{X,x}\subset\O_{X,x}}$ and ${\fm_{F,x}\subset\O_{F,x}}$ and the maximal ideal $\fm_{Y,y}\subset\O_{Y,y}$ of $y$.
-As $y\in Y$ and $x\in F$ are regular, we can write ${\fm_{F,x}=(\phi_1,\ldots,\phi_r)}$ and ${\fm_{Y,y}=(\psi_1,\ldots,\psi_n)}$.
-The ideal sheaf sequence for $F\subset X$ allows us to extend the $\phi_i$ to functions ${\overline{\phi_i}\in\fm_{X,x}\subset\O_{X,x}}$.
+As $y\in Y$ and $x\in F$ are regular, we can write ${\fm_{F,x}=(\overline{\phi_1},\ldots,\overline{\phi_r})}$ and ${\fm_{Y,y}=(\psi_1,\ldots,\psi_n)}$.
+The ideal sheaf sequence for $F\subset X$ allows us to extend the $\overline{\phi_i}$ to functions ${\phi_i\in\fm_{X,x}\subset\O_{X,x}}$.
 Then it can easily be checked that we get a short exact sequence

-that shows $\fm_{X,x}=(f^*\psi_1,\ldots,f^ *\psi_n,\overline{\phi_1},\ldots,\overline{\phi_r})$.
+that shows $\fm_{X,x}=(f^*\psi_1,\ldots,f^ *\psi_n,\phi_1,\ldots,\phi_r)$.
 Hence $x\in X$ is regular and also smooth because we work over a perfect field. \end{proof}